DaveSkender/Stock.Indicators/indicators/VolSma/README.md

 ﻿# Volume Simple Moving Average

 The Volume Simple Moving Average is the average volume over `N` lookback periods.
-This is helpful when you are trying to assess whether volume is above or below average.
+This is helpful when you are trying to assess whether volume is above or below normal.

 ![image](chart.png)